 Why is Communication Important?

-Put simply, internal communication helps bind your organisation together.
+Put simply, internal communication helps bind your organization together.
 It connects departments and teams in the workplace and ensures that every employee is up to date, on the same page, and aware of company happenings and changes.

 Internal communication is a platform where employees should feel safe and welcome to ask questions and make suggestions.